eachase/cocteau/README.md

 # cocteau
 Author: Eve Chase

-Astronomical tools for reading and manipulatng lightcurves, spectra, and bandpass filter functions.
+Astronomical tools for reading and manipulating lightcurves, spectra, and bandpass filter functions.

 ## Example use cases

+To run the examples below, first import the necessary packages.
+You can replace `Planck18_arXiv_v2` with your favorite cosmological parameters.

 ```python
 from astropy import units